○ 7 min read

 Initially, it’s going to be hard to remember your new habit, and that’s okay.
 If you realize this might be a stumbling block, it’s easier to help yourself over it.
 An alarm might just be your key to remembering.
 If you tied your supplement to your tooth-brushing routine but forgot, set your alarm to go off right before you leave the house.
 That way, you’ll make sure you take your supplements.

 There’s no reason to go crazy with rewards.
 Your bank account might not be able to handle it.
 But giving yourself a little positive reinforcement can make your habit easier to remember and can make it enjoyable.

 If you took your supplements after brushing your teeth, look in the mirror, and smile at yourself.
 Or, if you’re not by a mirror, mentally congratulate yourself on your good, healthy choices.
 That’s all it takes, but it can make a big difference.

 Don’t Go Overboard

-If your goal is to be healthier, you’ve probably got a laundry list of things you want to do differently.
-Being healthier can mean many things.
+If your goal is to be the healthiest you've been, you’ve probably got a laundry list of things you want to do differently.
+Being at your healthiest can mean many things.
 There’s no way you can revamp your entire life at once.
 Instead, start with baby steps.
-One thing at a time will help you find a good balance that works for you.
+One thing at a time will help you find what works best for you.

 In fact, breaking it down into little steps is key to being successful.
 How many times have you said, “I’d like to lose weight,” and then done basically nothing?
 It’s not about the big goal; it’s about the steps it takes to get there.
 If you want to lose weight, start by replacing a junk food snack with a healthy snack.
 Next, you add a walk to your routine after dinner, etc.